gabrielfalcao/lettuce/docs/intro/wtf.rst

 Analog to Outlined Scenarios, the tabular steps are very useful, and avoid repetition of text.

-Tabular steps are specially useful to set up some data set in aa scenario, or compare a set of data to results at the end of the scenario.
+Tabular steps are specially useful to set up some data set in a scenario, or to compare a set of data to the expected results in the end of the scenario.

-But nothing avoid you to use at your will.
+However, feel free to use this whenever you find it useful.

 Example::